rest-models/rest-models-docs/docs/models.md

 Makes a delete request based on object's primary key.

-If there isn't a primary key in the object, remove method will not execute.
+If there's no primary key in the object, remove method will not execute.

 ```js
 myModel.get() // { id: 1, name: 'Paul' }